The 2018 application deadline is Friday, November 10 @ 12 p.m.

-This semester, the Charles Center will select one William and Mary student for a spring 2017 internship with David Melding, AM in the National Assembly in Cardiff, Wales.
-The Assembly session begins January 9 and closes April 10.
-The salary will be approximately £1,805/month, or approximately $2890/month
+This semester, the Charles Center will select one William and Mary student for a spring 2018 internship with David Melding, AM in the National Assembly in Cardiff, Wales.
+The Assembly session begins January 8 and closes March 23.
+The intern will receive a $5,000 scholarship to aid in travel and lodging.

 Current W&M undergraduates in any major are eligible to apply.
 Strength of academic record and relevant experience will be considered as part of the selection process.
 Finalists will be interviewed and the intern will be announced as soon as possible after the deadline.

 The application deadline is 12 noon on Friday, November 10.

 - the completed cover sheet